Carol Anne Letheren: Career

 Letheren began her sports career as an archery coach for the University of Toronto in 1963.
 She coached for the university until 1970 when she continued her teaching at York University.
 Letheren remained at York until 1977.
 During her time at York, Letheren was the vice president of the Canadian Gymnastics Federation.

 In sports competitions, Letheren was a judge at the Olympic Games and the Pan American Games throughout the mid 1970s to late 1980s.
 Apart from judging, Letheren continued her Olympic work by joining the Canadian Olympic Association in 1981 and was the head of mission of the Canadian team at the 1988 Summer Olympics.
 For the COA, she held multiple positions for the committee including president and secretary general in 1994.
 In 1990, Letheren became a member of the International Olympic Committee.
 With the IOC, Letheren was a coordinator of the Salt Lake Organizing Committee that was in charge of the 2002 Winter Olympics.

 Death

-On the evening January 31st, 2001, Letheren was giving a speech at a Schulich alumni banquet when she collapsed.
-Two days later, Letheren passed away from a brain aneurysm on February 2, 2001, in Toronto, Ontario.
+On the evening January 31, 2001, Letheren was giving a speech at a Schulich alumni banquet when she collapsed.
+Two days later, Letheren died from a brain aneurysm on February 2, 2001, in Toronto, Ontario.
 Prime Minister Jean Chretien said, "Her loss is a blow to the Canadian Olympic movement that will be felt for years to come".